-If you missed any of our Trinity term seminars and would like to catch up, slides and podcasts for our past seminars are now available HERE (click in the “Events In” box, click on May, then scroll through events for May and June).
+If you missed any of our Michaelmas term seminars and would like to catch up, slides and podcasts from the series are now available HERE (click on the event title).

 Treetops at Risk brings together the world’s foremost experts on forest canopies, and summarizes their views on the current and future status of forests.
 Forest canopies not only support high terrestrial biodiversity but also represent a critical interface between atmosphere and the earth.
 They provide goods and services to support humans, and represent important energy production centers for the planet.
 Millions of people depend upon forest canopies for their livelihoods, and millions more depend upon future sustainable use of forest resources.
 The canopy also serves as a hook for education outreach and conservation, inspiring ecotourism and recreation.
 Despite these critical services provided by forest canopies, very little dedicated research in the treetops was initiated until as recently as the late 1970s when single rope techniques were adapted for use in the canopy.
 Subsequently, an array of canopy access tools was designed that have opened up this “eighth continent” for global exploration and discovery.